orchestracities/auth-management-ui/README.md

 $ start.sh
 ```

-The default user/password are admin/admin
+The default user/password are admin@mail.com/admin for the app.
+root/example for mongo (a change needs a new config for start.sh and fiware).

 ## Installation